dawogfather/dotfiles/README.md

 # Tom's dotfiles.
 Taken from Paul Irish's dotfiles...

 This repo is mostly for me but you're welcome to make suggestions. [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is the project to fork.
-I'm mostly catching up to him, @alrra, and @gf3.
+I'm mostly catching up to him, @alrra, @paulmillr, @gf3.

 My basic new machine setup is captured in `setup-a-new-machine.sh` which adds homebrew, z, nave, etc.